dtrendafilov/developer-pacenotes/content/slides/test_plans/_index.md

 - James Whitaker, Engineering Directr

 ---
+# Quality Assistance

+- coined by Atlassian

+> Engineers define how to test their own features and test them.
+Test engineers
+> help with the definition of the test plan.

+---
 ## 10X Developer

-Better quality can easily get a developer a 2X-3X multiplier
+Better quality can easily get a developer a 2X multiplier
 - A feature developed for a week - 5 days
-- 3 bugs, each taking 2-3 or more days company(!) time to fixed = 10 more days
+- 3 bugs, each taking 3 or more days  of company(!) time to get fixed = 10 more days

-Suddenly a feature trippled its cost.
+Suddenly a feature trippled its cost, not counting the negative impacts.

 ---